Infection in the Nose, Throat, and Airways (Upper Respiratory Infection) in Adults: What to Know

 -

-Wash your hands with soap and water for at least 20 seconds.
-If soap and water are not available, use hand sanitizer.
+Wash your hands often with soap and water for at least 20 seconds.
+If you can't use soap and water, use hand sanitizer.

 Avoid touching your mouth, face, eyes, or nose.

-Cough or sneeze into a tissue or your sleeve or elbow instead of into your hand or into the air.
+Cough or sneeze into a tissue or your sleeve or elbow.
+Do not cough or sneeze into your hand or into the air.

 Contact a health care provider if: